 The following has been re-printed from the University of Colorado Denver, College of Liberal Arts and Sciences Faculty Guidebook.
 Portions have been amended to more accurately address the needs of CU Succeed instructors.
 If you have further questions about your syllabus, please contact your Department Liaison.

 Required Syllabus Format (Math Courses)

 The CU Succeed Program requires instructors to provide detailed course information on the first day of class through a course syllabus.
 Students who do not attend the first day of class must receive the course syllabus on their first day of attendance.
 While not a legal contract, the course syllabus contains important information necessary for students to adequately assess the academic and procedural suitability of the course and make a decision to stay in the course or drop it.
 It is assumed that students registered in a course after the census date have agreed to policies stated on the course syllabus.

 Faculty are encouraged to use the first class meeting to thoroughly discuss the course objectives, content, grading policies and classroom policies.
 Clarification of course policies at the beginning of the semester can eliminate student problems later in the semester.
 Each course syllabus is to be on file with the appropriate Office of Extended Studies or Office of Continuing Education within the first week of classes.
 NOTE: It is required that an updated syllabus be submitted every term the course is offered.

 A course syllabus for the CU Succeed Gold Program should contain the following information:

 Faculty and General Course Information

-- course (dept) prefix, number, title and semester
+- course (department) prefix, number, title and semester

 - meeting pattern

 - instructor's office phone and e-mail address (optional but encouraged)